 Want to help save the bees?
 Transform your traditional turf grass to a flowering bee haven with our Bee Lawn Seed Mix!
 Due to loss of forage, pesticide use and the introduction of pest and diseases, our pollinators need your help!

+This 5 lb bag has a planting coverage of 1000 square feet!
 Each bag of Bee Lawn Seed Mix is developed by the University of Minnesota and contains the following pollinator friendly plants: